Flyingfish812/p2myth/docs/Ship/Corsair.md

 ## Comments

 - Dark骑士: I bought the Railgun APEX out of curiosity.
 It really only has a nice name.
 The main gun has almost no feeling of impact.
 If it weren't for the output ability of the MS, I'm afraid that it wouldn't have a chance to be noticed.
+- No2oMe: One miss from the main weapon can turn into a full whiff—but hey, at least Zen’s there to pick up the slack.

 [Click Here](https://gamefaqs.gamespot.com/iphone/193681-phoenix-ii/faqs/76704/ship-details-part-7#corsair)